docker/docs/content/manuals/desktop/use-desktop/_index.md

 The **Builds** view lets you inspect your build history and manage builders.
 By default, it displays a list of all your ongoing and completed builds.
 [Explore builds](builds.md).

-In addition, the Docker Dashboard allows you to:
+In addition, the Docker Desktop Dashboard allows you to:

 - Navigate to the **Settings** menu to configure your Docker Desktop settings.
 Select the **Settings** icon in the Dashboard header.
 - Access the **Troubleshoot** menu to debug and perform restart operations.
 Select the **Troubleshoot** icon in the Dashboard header.
 - Be notified of new releases, installation progress updates, and more in the **Notifications center**.
-Select the bell icon in the bottom-right corner of the Docker Dashboard to access the notification center.
+Select the bell icon in the bottom-right corner of the Docker Desktop Dashboard to access the notification center.
 - Access the **Learning center** from the Dashboard header.
 It helps you get started with quick in-app walkthroughs and provides other resources for learning about Docker.

   For a more detailed guide about getting started, see [Get started](/get-started/introduction/_index.md).